Offline-to-Online Multi-Agent Reinforcement Learning with Offline Value Function Memory and Sequential Exploration: Offline Value Function Memory and Sequential Exploration (OVMSE)

 \subsection{Offline Value Function Memory}

-In the online phase, we utilize QMIX as the backbone of our framework, replacing the Q target value with our Offline Value Function Memory (OVM) target.
+In the online phase, we introduce our Offline Value Function Memory (OVM) target.
 We describe the functionality of our proposed OVM training objective for online training.
 After offline training, we retain a copy of the pre-trained target value function, denoted as $\bar{Q}_{\text{tot-offline}}$.
 We introduce the OVM target, defined as:

 where $\bar{Q}_{\text{tot}}$ is the online target Q-function, $\tau'$ and $\boldsymbol{a}'$ are the joint observation-action history and joint action at the next time step, $r + \gamma \max_{\boldsymbol{a}'} \bar{Q}_{\text{tot}}(\tau', \boldsymbol{a}')$ is the online temporal difference target, and $\bar{Q}_{\text{tot-offline}}(\tau, \boldsymbol{a})$ represents the offline memory of the agents with joint history $\tau$ and joint action $\boldsymbol{a}$.
 The OVM target selects the maximum value between the offline value function memory and the online temporal difference target.